Introduction

 9. Data privacy

-One of the top challenges is to seek consumer consent for data sharing among providers in which Fintechs could overcome the risks of litigation (over leaking or misusing data) through a combination of technical and legal measures.
+One of the top challenges is to seek consumer consent for data sharing among providers in which Fintechs could overcome the risks of litigation through a combination of technical and legal measures.

 10. Convenience at the cost of Security